 An ombudsman is made available by the state of Delaware to act as a facilitator in resolving grievances and disputes.
-The Delaware Department of Justice Bully Prevention and School Crime Contact (Ombudsperson) Anonymous Tip Line is: 1-800-220-5414
+The Delaware Department of Justice Bully Prevention and School Crime Contact (Ombudsperson) Anonymous Tip Line is: 1-800-220-5414.

+CHAPTER III
-CHAPTER III DISCIPLINARY PROCEDURES FOR VIOLATIONS OF STUDENT CODE OF CONDUCT

-DUE PROCESS PROCEDURES & APPEAL PROCESS
+DISCIPLINARY PROCEDURES FOR VIOLATIONS OF STUDENT CODE OF CONDUCT DUE PROCESS PROCEDURES & APPEAL PROCESS

 - 1. All students must be informed of the violation(s) and the range of disciplinary actions.
 These items should be: - a. included in the Student Code of Conduct. - b. explained to students in person on a yearly basis. - c. disseminated in print and electronic copy. - 2.
-Each student involved in a situation which may result in a disciplinary action must be given the following due process by the administrator or designee: - a. informed of the allegations against him/her, the conduct which forms the basis of the allegation (s), and explained the policy, rule, or regulation violated - b. given an explanation of the evidence supporting the allegation(s) and an opportunity to present his/her side of the story including any evidence, witnesses, or questions - 3.
-A student whose presence in the school environment poses a threat to the health, safety, or welfare to persons or property within the school environment, as determined by the Principal, may be immediately removed from the school provided that, as soon as practicable thereafter, the due process procedures are followed.

-4. Parent Notification
+Each student involved in a situation which may result in a disciplinary action must be given the following due process by the administrator or designee: - a. informed of the allegations against him/her, the conduct which forms the basis of the allegation(s), and explained the policy, rule, or regulation violated - b. given an explanation of the evidence supporting the allegation(s) and an opportunity to present his/her side of the story including any evidence, witnesses, or questions - 3.
+A student whose presence in the school environment poses a threat to the health, safety, or welfare to persons or property within the school environment, as determined by the Principal, may be immediately removed from the school provided that, as soon as practicable thereafter, the due process procedures are followed. - 4.
+Parent Notification - a.

-a.
 Parents are to be informed of incidents as soon as possible either by phone or written notice.
 When obtaining written statements from witnesses, reasonable efforts may be made to notify the parent/guardian or each witness.
-Reasonable efforts shall be made to include the allegedly offending student or parent/guardian in an investigation.

-5. Student Appeal Process to Disciplinary Responses

-The essential rights involved in disciplinary procedures stem from the concept of due process as outlined above.

-- a.
-Upon initiation of appeal process, penalties shall not be implemented until the student ceases or exhausts his/her appeal, except in cases where a student presents a threat to the health, safety, or welfare of other students and staff. - b.
+Reasonable efforts shall be made to include the allegedly offending student or parent/guardian in an investigation. - Student Appeal Process to Disciplinary Responses for short and long-term suspensions and alternative placement decisions.
+The essential rights involved in disciplinary procedures stem from the concept of due process as outlined above. - a.
+Upon initiation of the appeal process, penalties shall not be implemented until the student ceases or exhausts his/her appeal, except in cases where a student presents a threat to the health, safety, or welfare of other students and staff. - b.
 Students, parents, and guardians may all engage in the appeal process. - c.
-Disciplinary action may only be appealed to the next administrative level for failure of the school administration to follow any of the above three procedures. - d.
-The appeal process may be initiated for any of the following reasons: - i.
+Disciplinary action may only be appealed to the next administrative level for failure of the school administration to follow any of the following reasons: - i.
 Inappropriate due process - ii.
-Incorrect Consequence - iii.
-Incorrect Charge
+Incorrect consequence - iii.
+Incorrect charge or charge not supported by substantial evidence